Templates

 What happens after you apply [additional info component header] We process health care applications within about a week.
 We’ll send you a letter in the mail with our decision.

-Sign-in widget, prefill alert, or “continue saved form” alert
+Sign-in alert, prefill alert, or “continue saved form” alert

 Note: The sign-in and prefill variations assume that the form prefills information for people who are signed in to VA.gov.